-Wednesday Wine Committee.
-1 sparkler, 3 whites, 4 reds and 1 dessert wine.
-Blind as usual.
+A few days late in posting the Wednesday Wine Committee wines.
+Standard format with 1 sparkler, 3 whites, 4 reds and 1 dessert wine.
+All served blind.